- How have the hospitals and the UH-CWRU IM residency approached the coronavirus pandemic?

 Interns spend four weeks on a rotation that combines geriatrics and palliative care.
 The geriatrics portion includes inpatient geriatrics, geriatric clinics, a home visit and nursing home care.
 The palliative care portion includes small group learning, and inpatient and outpatient palliative care clinical experiences.

-- Are International Experiences Available?
+- Are Global Experiences Available?

-Case Western Reserve University has a long tradition of involvement in International Health research, education and clinical training.
+Case Western Reserve University has a long tradition of involvement in Global Health research, education and clinical training.
 Many of our residents pursue overseas experiences during training.
 Residents have spent time in Vientiane, Laos (where the Department of Medicine is engaged in an education project) and in Kampala, Uganda (where we have a long-standing, multifaceted research collaboration in infectious diseases, cardiology and hematology-oncology).
 The Department of Medicine has received funds to support international work by residents, and residents each year can apply for financial support for international projects.

 - What is Your Approach to the Work-Hour Reform?